kgisl/cs8251/lab/pointerCamp.md

 On CloudCoder, the landing page is http://j.mp/pointKITE

+Review http://j.mp/fileChallenge - can you quickly write up a C code for the challenge?

 # - String based (38 -> 41)
 A null-terminated byte string (NTBS) is a sequence of nonzero bytes followed by a byte with value **`zero`** (the terminating null character).
 Each byte in a byte string encodes one character of some character set.
 For example, the character array `{'\x63','\x61','\x74','\0'}` is an **NTBS** holding the string **"cat"** in ASCII encoding.